Lafayette High School (Kentucky): Athletics

 The Lafayette boys' basketball team won the Sweet Sixteen championship in 1942, 1950, 1953, 1957, 1979, and 2001.
 The baseball team won the state championship in 1988, 1989, and 1992.
 In 2016, the Kentucky High School Athletic Association (KHSAA) audited the school and found Title IX discrepancies between the amenities offered to baseball players and softball players; to solve the problem, the school district outlaid to build a field house, "new dugouts, a netted visiting hitting area, plus the resurfacing of Lafayette's track and football field."

 A member of the KHSAA since 1924, as of March 2024 that organization listed Lafayette with 19 official athletic programs: archery (boys' and girls'), baseball, basketball (boys' and girls'), bowling (boys' and girls'), cheerleading, competitive dance, esports, fastpitch softball, bass fishing (boys'), American football, golf (boys' and girls'), indoor track (boys' and girls'), lacrosse (boys' and girls'), soccer (boys' and girls'), swimming (boys' and girls'), tennis (boys' and girls'), track and field (boys' and girls'), volleyball (girls'), and scholastic wrestling (boys' and girls').
 The teams' colors are blue, red, and white, while the athletic nicknames are the "generals" for all gendered sports.

+Marching band

+The Lafayette marching band was awarded The Sudler Shield by the John Philip Sousa Foundation in 1991 and 1998.
+In October 2025, the band won its 25th Kentucky State Marching Band Championship.